cngshow/isaac_rest/API ChangeLog.md

 After an official release, any API change should be done by bumping the major version - and creating new rest paths (/rest/2/)
 If reverse compatibility is required to be maintained, then the rest/1 code must remain.

+2016/06/01 - 1.4.1 - Changed return value of SystemAPIs.getIdentifiedObjects() to return RestIdentifiedObjectsResult rather than List<Object>.
 2016/05/16 - 1.4.0 - Renamed SystemInfo to RestSystemInfo for consistency.
 2016/05/16 - 1.3.3 - Added a boolean field 'isConceptDefined' to RestConceptVersion.
 Removed isaacGuiVersion, assemblyVersion
 	and metadataVersion from SystemInfo, as they made no sense.